 The former parish church of the lost polder village Oosterweel is the only still remaining building, the rest of the village disappeared in 1958.
-It had to make way for the expansion of the Antwerp harbour.
-The church is now standing in a 6 meter deep ditch, because the reclaimed land around it has been made higher to make it easy to build the docks in this part of the harbour.
-Originally the church was standing at the lowest point of Belgium and at the time it was build it was at the coastline.
+It had to make way for the expansion of the Antwerp harbor.
+The church is now standing in a 6-meter deep ditch because the reclaimed land around it has been made higher to make it easy to build the docks in this part of the harbor.
+Originally the church was standing at the lowest point of Belgium and at the time it was built it was at the coastline.

 Today the church is standing all alone in the middle of the Port of Antwerp.
 A lost cultural and historical building waiting for its next destination.
 Aldo the church is completely restored and is registered as UNESCO world heritage, it's lost, together with the village of Oosterweel.